sn9729/go-guide-ai-tourist-guide/README.md

-🌍 Go Guide - AI Travel Planner (goguideai.vercel.app)
+🌍 Go Guide - AI Travel Planner (https://goguideai.vercel.app)

 Go Guide is a simple, responsive web app that uses AI to help users plan personalized travel itineraries.
 Users input their trip details—like source, destination, number of days, budget, and interests—and the app fetches a detailed, day-wise itinerary using a powerful AI model via the Together API.